polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 }
 ```

-Of course, the above `IRepetitionPattern` will statically resolve to the 11th of November 2030, at 23:11:57.
+The above `IRepetitionPattern` will statically resolve to the 11th of November 2030, at 23:11:57.
 But
 the idea is that the `args` supplied during creation, can be used to parametrize your pattern, and
 calculate the next due date for your schedule.
 After you have declared your custom `IRepetitionPattern` type, you'll need to inform the `PatternFactory` class
 that you want to use the above class, and resolve it using some specific key from your schedules.
 This is accomplished using something resembling the following code.